* Dollar index edges towards 2019 peak

-TOKYO, March 11 (Reuters) - The dollar edged up early on Monday, hovering close to a near three-month high as investors took cover in the currency amid global growth concerns, while sterling extended its decline on an uncertain outlook over Britain’s exit from the European Union.
+TOKYO, March 11 (Reuters) - The dollar edged up on Monday, hovering close to a near three-month high as investors continued to favour the greenback amid global growth concerns, while sterling kept declining on uncertainty over Britain’s exit from the European Union.

-The dollar index, which measures the greenback against a basket of six major rivals, gained 0.1 percent to 97.426 in early Asian trading.
+The dollar index, which measures the greenback against a basket of six key rivals, gained 0.1 percent to 97.412.

-The index was just shy of its recent peak of 97.710 hit last Thursday, its highest since Dec.
-14 last year.
-It is up 1.3 percent so far this year.
+The index was 0.3 percent shy of its recent peak of 97.710 hit last Thursday, its highest since Dec.
+14. It is up 1.3 percent this year.

-The euro was a shade lower at $1.1225.
-The single currency had fallen to its weakest level since late June 2017 on Thursday, hurt by dovish signals from the European Central Bank (ECB).
+The euro was basically flat at $1.1232.
+The single currency had fallen to its weakest level since June 2017 on Thursday, hurt by dovish signals from the European Central Bank (ECB).

 “After the ECB’s big downgrade of the growth outlook for the euro area, together with the weaker-than-expected Chinese export and import data, the worry over the global economy is re-surging again,” said Masafumi Yamamoto, chief currency strategist at Mizuho Securities.